No Win, No Fee (818) 990-8300

 Family And Medical Leave Act (FMLA) Attorneys in Los Angeles

-The Family and Medical Leave Act (FMLA) provides certain employees with up to 12 workweeks of unpaid, job-protected leave a year, and requires group health benefits to be maintained during the leave as if employees continued to work instead of taking leave.
+Family Medical Leave Act or FMLA is a federal law that provides eligible employees with unpaid, job-protected leave for specific, qualifying family and medical reasons.
+If you meet the eligibility requirements, you may take up to 12 workweeks of unpaid, job-protected leave a year, and requires group health benefits to be maintained during the leave as if employees continued to work instead of taking leave.

 California law provides that certain employers must provide leave under the Family and Medical Leave Act to employees who have worked with the company for more than a year for the birth or adoption of a child or when the employee, a spouse, or close family relative suffers from a serious health condition.